 Before you even de-hair, it is essential that you take before pictures under reproducible conditions including bright light.
 A very common regret among tugging men is that their first picture is not directly side-by-side comparable to their after pictures.
 Capture front and side views, and in various degrees of turgidity.

 People ask how quickly they can expect glans rejuvenation.
 Short answer: Give it a few weeks to notice the start of distinct changes.
 Recall that the head of the penis and any surviving inner “skin” (between the glans and the circumcision scar) is not skin, but in fact has a mucosal surface.
 For maximum health and suppleness of this area never tolerate dry friction there again.
 Never again wash the area with anything but clear water.
-While washing, the more you prod the area to loosen and flush away the surface cells, the less of that epithial matter will remain to be digested by beneficial bacteria, and the slower you’ll rejuvenate.
+While washing, the more you prod the area to loosen and flush away the surface cells, the less of that epithelial matter will remain to be digested by beneficial bacteria.
+With excess washing you would accumulate less of the natural emolient and so you would rejuvenate more slowly.

 Most restorers will eventually arrive at a state where they find the rolling and gliding of the slinky slack skin tube to be an improvement that contributes far more to their sexual enjoyment than even the new glans ticklishness does.
 Read more about the benefits of restoring.